FeatheredHwang/zettel-join/zettel_join/ex/example[cloze].md

 ### List items

-List items, no matter ordered or unordered, will join cloze deletion if no strong/emphasis exists inside.
-If there are more than one paragraph inside the item, only the first paragraph will join cloze deletion.
+List items, no matter ordered or unordered, will join cloze deletion *if no strong/emphasis exists inside*.

 For example, there are four collection data types in the Python programming language:

 1. List
 2. Tuple